sourcezax/Ephpai/README.md

 ### Update : Setting the apikey with the setApikey method.

-If you don't have the OAIPIKEY, you cant set it by using the php putenv() function : putenv("OAIPIKEY=yourkey");
+If you don't have the OAIPIKEY environment variable, you can set it by using the php putenv() function : putenv("OAIPIKEY=yourkey");

-You can use the setApikey($key) methode, who do the same thing.
+You can use the setApikey($key) method, who do the same thing.

 ### The same Example with using the setApikey() method.